Blood (The X-Files)

 "Blood" is the third episode of the second season of the science fiction television series The X-Files.
 It premiered on the Fox network on September 30, 1994.
 The teleplay was written by Glen Morgan and James Wong from a story by Darin Morgan, and was directed by David Nutter.
 The episode is a "Monster-of-the-Week" story, unconnected to the series' wider mythology.
 "Blood" earned a Nielsen household rating of 9.8, being watched by 8.7 million households in its initial broadcast.
 The episode received mostly positive reviews.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
-In the episode, Mulder and Scully investigate a series of killings in Pennsylvania.
+In the episode, Mulder and Scully investigate a series of killings in Franklin, Pennsylvania.
 All the suspects appear compelled to murder after seeing violent messages on electronic devices.

 "Blood" was inspired by writer Glen Morgan's own hematophobia as well as controversy over malathion spraying in Southern California.
 The episode marked the second appearance of the Lone Gunmen in the series, as well as a guest appearance by pornographic actress Ashlyn Gere.